g-iliadis/appium-mobile-testing/README.md

 After each execution a cucumber report can be found at [overview-features.html](target/cucumber-html-reports/cucumber-html-reports/overview-features.html)

 ### 8. CI/CD Pipeline
-On every push for branches (Main, Develop) & on every PR merge, a ci/cd pipeline is executed with Github actions runs on an android emulator with android API 34.
+On every push for branches (Main, Develop) & on every PR merge on main, a ci/cd pipeline is executed with Github actions runs on an android emulator with android API 34.
 Uses only test apk version which is under mobile_apps/test.apk You can add also more parameters on the appium.yml to execute also on demo.